MatDag/MatDag.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Inria Saclay - Mind team
+  - name: Inria  - PreMeDICaL team
     url: https://team.inria.fr/mind/

 # Short bio (displayed in user profile at end of posts)